 CIP 12.0401 (only in Wethersfield campus).
 The Eyelash Technician program prepares students on the foundational concepts and practices associated with Eyelash Technician.
 It is comprised of 50 clock hours.
 The program's instructional methods include interactive lectures, practical assignments on both mannequins and patrons, group activities, workshops, videos and other learning resources.
 An IIC certificate is issued upon completion.

-The objective of the Eyelash program is to facilitate the completion of the State required 50 hours of training.
+Objective of the Eyelash Technician program is to complete the State required 50 hours.